SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

     -	Shows ability to package ML into runnable inference.
     -	Low effort and lightweight compared to full FastAPI/CI/CD, but high payoff in terms of “completeness.”
 	  - This is enough to demonstrate end-to-end usage → shows pipeline usability without full FastAPI/CI/CD.

-5. **Documentation & Notes**
-  - **Purpose**: Compile final documentation and reflections into an audit-ready form.
-  - **Tasks**:
-    - Update `README.md` with clear pipeline overview and phase separation.
-    - Maintain `notes.md` with final metrics, plots, reflections, and comparison summaries.
-    - Highlight key insights:
-      - Where TCN shows clear gains.
-      - Where LightGBM or simpler methods remain competitive.
-      - Interpretability contrast (feature vs temporal saliency).
-  - **Reasoning**:
-    - Ensures academic transparency and reproducibility.
-    - Provides a complete record from raw data → evaluated models → comparative results.
-    - This is primarily a polishing and integration step, not an analytical one.
 **End Products of Phase 6:**
 - Final plots of ROC, calibration, regression results.
 -	Final comparison table across all models.